 Your service and volunteer repertoire need not be limited to clinically-related exposure; rather, find things that you are passionate about and be mindful of volunteer and service opportunities that arise.

 All health professionals are leaders to some degree and optometry schools appreciate students with these skills.
 There is no one way to gain leadership experience, but some common ways are getting involved in a club and participating in club administration, student government, working as a tutor, TA, SI, etc. Remember, demonstrating leadership doesn’t always come with a “title”!
-You can demonstrate leadership many different ways and through many different activities.
+You can demonstrate leadership many different ways and through a variety of activities.